betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 month lead time for rope core manufacture.
 An early success of EMPs happened on Apollo 9, an Earth orbital mission to test the lunar module descent and ascent engines and CSM/LM rendezvous.
-A key capability the astronauts wanted was to have the AGC maintain the CSM nose always pointing "down" towards the Earth as it orbited.
+A key capability the astronauts wanted was to have the AGC maintain the CSM nose always pointing "down" toward the Earth as it orbited.
 This meant the CSM needed to rotate in sync with its orbital position.
 A program to support this had been developed and tested in simulators earlier but was not part of Apollo 9's rope core flight program.
 Once in orbit, the astronauts entered a few dozen DSKY keystrokes to upload the EMP and it worked exactly how they wanted it to work.

-## Overcooking the Barbecue
+### Overcooking the barbecue
 *Passive Thermal Control (PTC)* or *Barbecue Mode*, is likely the most temperamental maneuver in the Apollo program.
 The goal is to spin the spacecraft rotating on its long axis at one to three revolutions per hour to even out solar heating.
 The challenge is to get the spacecraft *barbecuing*